 EXIM provides official export credits through its loan, guarantee and insurance programs that are consistent with the Organization for Economic Cooperation and Development’s Arrangement on Officially Supported Export Credits.
 As such, EXIM’s export credit programs are not foreign assistance, foreign aid or grants.
 In rare instances, the United States government may agree to forgive foreign country debt through the Paris Club process.
 If debt owed to EXIM Bank is forgiven, it may be considered foreign assistance and, as a result, is reported by EXIM on foreignassistance.gov.

-In 2015 and 2016 the United States government did not agree to forgive foreign country debt owed to EXIM through the Paris Club process and, as such, EXIM does not have any foreign assistance data to report.
+During the applicable reporting period, the United States government did not agree to forgive foreign country debt owed to EXIM through the Paris Club process and, as such, EXIM does not have any foreign assistance data to report.

 For additional information on why EXIM is included as part of the foreign assistance portfolio, please see the FAQs section of ForeignAssistance.gov.